No. 25: Tommy John and Dr. Frank Jobe (and Steve Busby)

 The story

-Then Tommy John broke.
+Then, all of the sudden, Tommy John broke.

-Dr. Frank Jobe showed up within minutes in the Dodgers’ clubhouse to consult with John.
-His initial diagnosis was a torn ligament.
-A second doctor agreed after looking at a state-of-the-art X-ray — long before the diagnostic tools of magnetic resonance imaging (MRI) or computerized tomography (CT) were available.
+Dr. Frank Jobe showed up within minutes in the Dodgers’ clubhouse to consult with John, his duty as the team physician.
+The initial diagnosis was a torn ligament, and a second doctor agreed after looking at what was then the state-of-the-art X-ray in the locker room.
+They didn’t have diagnostic tools like magnetic resonance imaging (MRI) or computerized tomography (CT).
+Exploratory surgery was the most barbaric way to know whether the ligament was just strained or pulled completely off the bone.

-In this case, Jobe thought it best that John rest a couple of weeks, start back slowly and see if the arm improved.
-John did try that.
-But he couldn’t throw.
+In this case, Jobe thought it best that John go on the 21-day disabled list, rest up, start back slowly and see if the arm improved.

 “He said, ‘Well, if I don’t do anything, I’ve got zero chance’,” Jobe told the MLB.com in 2013.
 “And then he came in about a week later and said, ‘Let’s do it,’ and those words pretty much changed sports medicine.”

-And probably said a small prayer.
+And he probably said a small prayer.

 But, in reality, it was a major victory.

 Until then, John and Jobe are charter members of the UCL Hall of Fame.
-And Tommy John has the naming rights.

 The co-conspirator

-Dr. Frank Jobe, after spending some intense time for the U.S. Army in World War II, graduated from La Sierra College in Riverside in 1949 and went on to medical school at nearby Loma Linda University.
-He completied clinical studies at White Memorial Hospital and Los Angeles County Hospital, and received his M.D. degree in 1956.
-He developed an interest in orthopedics, and continued his training in a three-year residency at the USC.
+He completed clinical studies at White Memorial Hospital and Los Angeles County Hospital and received his M.D. degree in 1956.
+Developing an interest in orthopedics, Jobe continued his training in a three-year residency at the USC.

-His relationship with the Dodgers started in 1964, and his first surgeries that year included removing a bone chip from Dodgers pitcher Johnny Podres.
-He and Dr. Robert Kerlan, one of his medical teachers, founded the Kerlan-Jobe Orthopedic Clinic in ’65.
+His relationship with the Dodgers started in 1964, and the first of his surgeries came removing a bone chip from the left elbow of Dodgers pitcher Johnny Podres.

+He and Dr. Robert Kerlan, one of his medical teachers, founded the Kerlan-Jobe Orthopedic linic in ’65.
 One of their first major projects was trying to preserve the career of Sandy Koufax, battling an arthritic left elbow.

 “If the Tommy John procedure remains the Mona Lisa of sports surgeries,” as Times sportswriter Chris Dufresne once declared, “then Jobe’s landmark 1990 operation to rebuild the right shoulder of then-Dodger Orel Hershiser could be enshrined down the hall in the Louvre.”
-The phrase was in Jobe’s Los Angeles Times obituary.

-During the procedure, Passan writes about how ElAttrache cut open Coffey’s legs and started digging round for a usable tendon, “like MacGyver.”
+During the procedure, Passan writes about how ElAttrache cut open Coffey’s legs and started digging round for a usable tendon “like MacGyver.”
 He ended up using a cadaver tendon that was shipped in.

-“One thing I know about athletes: No matter how awful or off-putting something is, if they think it will heal them or help them improve, they’ll do it,” Passan told us.
+“One thing I know about athletes: No matter how awful or off-putting something is, if they think it will heal them or help them improve, they’ll do it,” Passan told me.
 “Much as I’d love to see a black-and-white ‘Tommy John Madness’ film in widescreen, there’s no such thing as ‘Scared Straight’ in sports.”

 Why do so many pitchers have this surgery, and why does it feel far too normalized?
 There are many hypothesis to whether it has reached epidemic proportions.
 Key moments in time are noted.
 Modest proposals are offered to stem the tide.